Configure your light module

 LED lights connected to servo outputs

-In this setup, the red, green and blue channels of the LED light must be connected to the servo outputs of the autopilot.
-The function values associated with the three channels (R, G, B) are 107, 108, 109, respectively.
+In this setup, the red, green, blue and the optional white channels of the LED light must be connected to the servo outputs of the autopilot.
+The function values associated with the four channels (R, G, B, W) are 107, 108, 109 and 106, respectively.
 So for example, if the red, green and blue channels are connected to servos 9, 10 and 11, you need to set the following parameters on the drone:

 SERVO9_FUNCTION 107